Why have we gone all-in on TL-Verilog? Here is plenty of information to explain why the question with TL-Verilog is when, not if.

 TL-Verilog provides a happy middle ground between RTL and High-Level Synthesis (HLS) -- a best of both worlds which provides benefits through abstraction but keeps the designer in control.
 And TL-Verilog is far less disruptive to RTL design teams.

-SystemC and Open-CL are C++-based languages for high-level modeling.
+SystemC, OpenCL, and oneAPI are C++-based languages for high-level modeling.
 SystemC is "a C++-based standard for designers and architects who need to address complex systems that are a hybrid between hardware and software".
-And, Open-CL enables designs to be created that can be compiled for various platforms, as software or hardware.
+OpenCL and oneAPI aim to provide future where algorithms can be implemented using a C++=based modeling library and compiled for various platforms, as a mix of software or hardware.

 The ability to describe hardware behavior in a software setting has its place for sure.
 Co-simulation of software and hardware is increasingly important in today's complex systems.
 And compiling software into hardware is an amazing feat.
 But it is important to understand that using a software language to design hardware is an unnatural act, and C++ was a strange language choice for HLS.
-For modeling mixed hardware/software systems, one must decide whether to: model hardware in a software infrastructure (using SystemC and HLS or Open-CL); model software in a hardware infrastructure (running RTL simulations to execute software, which is slow); do both; or co-simulate in a mixed environment so that hardware and software can each utilize the language that is most natural.
+For modeling mixed hardware/software systems, one must decide whether to: model hardware in a software infrastructure; model software in a hardware infrastructure (running RTL simulations to execute software); do both; or co-simulate in a mixed environment.
 TL-Verilog has the same constraints as SystemVerilog when it comes to making this decision, though TL-Verilog decreases the modeling effort.

 While modeling hardware as software has mixed-environment benefits, for designing hardware,